Dynamical system analysis in multiscalar-torsion cosmology: Multiscalar-torsion gravity

 \subsection{FLRW cosmology}

-In our analysis, we make the assumption that the universe is described by the four-dimensional isotropic, homogeneous, and spatially flat FLRW (Friedmann-Lema\^{\i}tre-Robertson-Walker) geometry.
+In our analysis, we assume that the universe is described by the four-dimensional isotropic, homogeneous, and spatially flat FLRW (Friedmann-Lema\^{\i}tre-Robertson-Walker) geometry.
 This assumption allows us to employ a specific line element to characterize the properties of the universe.
 Specifically, we select the metric tensor $g_{\mu\nu}$ with line element

 where $a\left( t\right) $ is the scale factor.

 Moreover, we consider the diagonal vierbein fields \cite{te1}